Windows Applications¶

 Since applications are often built using a mixture of different Windows technologies and component frameworks, we recommend that you use the following approach when testing Windows desktop applications with Rapise:

-- First try recording using the "Auto" option, this will let Rapise inspect the application and use the most appropriate libraries.
-Usually Rapise finds the correct libraries using its auto-detection, but sometimes an application is unusual and the auto-detection fails.
+- First, try recording using the "Auto" option.
+This will allow Rapise to inspect the application and use the most appropriate libraries.
+Rapise usually identifies the correct libraries using its auto-detection, but sometimes an application is unique, and auto-detection may fail.
 If auto-detection is not reliable for your application, move on to step 2.

 - Select the "UIAutomation Object" Spy and try to inspect the application.
-If the Spy shows the real content of the application (i.e. you see object names and IDs) then it is worth trying to record a test with the corresponding library called "UIAutomation" - using the record application dialog box.
-This library is best for modern Windows applications.
+If the Spy shows the real content of the application (i.e., you see object names and IDs), then it is worth trying to record a test with the corresponding library called "UIAutomation" using the record application dialog box.
+This library is ideal for modern Windows applications.

-- If the recording is not picked up or does not play back correctly then the next step is to try recording with the "Generic" library.
+- If the recording is not picked up or does not play back correctly, the next step is to try recording with the "Generic" library.
 This is designed for older Windows Win32 applications.
 There is also a Spy tool for this library called the "Accessible Object" Spy.

-- If the recording is not sufficient then the last step is to try and record with the "Advanced Accessibility" library.
+- If the recording is not sufficient, the last step is to try to record with the "Advanced Accessibility" library.
 This library contains definitions of accessible controls at a very basic level.
 It is not very sophisticated, but it is often sufficient for many cases and works across a wide range of applications.

-- If neither of options below satisfy then it may be worth to try low level recording (https://www.inflectra.com/Support/KnowledgeBase/KB114.aspx).
+- If none of the options above are satisfactory, it may be worth trying low-level recording (https://www.inflectra.com/Support/KnowledgeBase/KB114.aspx).

 Sample Applications¶

-In the Samples index of this manual we provide a full list of all the samples included with Rapise, however for Windows applications there are a couple of key ones that are worth exploring:
+In the Samples index of this manual, we provide a full list of all the samples included with Rapise.
+However, for Windows applications, there are a couple of key ones worth exploring:

 a) Two Dialogs